 NYCHA has experienced a cumulative federal capital grant funding loss of $1.160 billion since 2001, resulting in a huge backlog of unmet capital needs – extensive repairs.

-In order to make all the repairs NYCHA needs nearly $17 billion.
+In order to make all the repairs NYCHA needs more than $17 billion.

 Funding generated through RAD will help NYCHA make repairs: